This post may contain affiliate links. Please read our disclosure policy.

 Recipe ingredients

-• Baking powder: Just a little bit helps create those bubbles that form on the bread.
+• Baking powder: Adds rise and those bubbles that form on the bread for beautiful brown spots.

 • Olive oil: Adds flavor, richness, and tenderness.